magpiedin/Stacks/fmnh_assets/fm_page_screenshots/fm_page_issues.md

 The page footer (pale gray banner) is also floating in the midding of the page, overlapping text content

 ## 2. Basic styling is missing
-- Font, colors, and other page-styling did not appear to be respecting css styling.
+Font, colors, and other page-styling did not appear to be respecting css styling.

 ## 3. Home page is displaying a github login screen
-- See screenshot_Home_Stacks.png
+See screenshot_Home_Stacks.png

+## 4. Missing pages
+Trying to access some pages returns an error -- e.g. localhost:8080/product/components should render, but instead returns a blank page with the error: "Cannot GET /product/components"